tstowe65/lesson-level-1-3/PROJECTGUIDE.md

   1. Project name:
   2. What kind (static website, game, mobile web app, etc.) of project is this:
   3. What is this project about (please be detailed):
-  4. What research do you need to do for this project:
+  4. What research (do you need to learn about a person, find images, etc.) do you need to do for this project:

   - **Date the project outline is scheduled to be completed:**
   - **Date the project outline was completed:**